syncfusion-content/flutter-docs/Flutter/chart/circular-chart-types.md

 ### Angle of pie

-[`SfCircularChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart-class.html) allows you to render all the data points/segments in semi-pie, quarter-pie or in any sector using [`startAngle`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/startAngle.html) and [`endAngle`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/endAngle.html) properties.
+[`SfCircularChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart-class.html) allows you to render all the data points or segments in semi-pie, quarter-pie, or in any sector using the [`startAngle`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/startAngle.html) and [`endAngle`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/endAngle.html) properties.

 {% highlight dart %}